 Have a Step by Step Plan for Your Keyword Research

-Before you sit down to write a post, you need to have your list of keywords in place.
+Before you sit down to write a post, you need to have your list of specific keywords in place.
 This is the very first step of blogging.
-It helps to break down the keyword research process into four manageable steps.
+It helps to break down the keyword research process into a step by step guides.

-- Create a list of short-tail keywords as your starting point
+- Create a list of seed keywords as your starting point

-- Create a list of modifiers based on your short-tail keyword list.
+- Create a list of related keywords based on your short-tail keyword list.

 - Filter and prioritize your list of keywords